Zhehao-P/terraform-analysis-agent/DOCKER.md

 # Running with Docker

-This document explains how to run the Terraform Analysis Agent using Docker.
+This document explains how to run the Terraform Analysis Agent using Docker with an existing Qdrant instance.

 ## Prerequisites

 - Docker installed on your system
+- Qdrant instance already running

 ## Configuration